 Driving without a driver’s license is illegal in Wisconsin.
 Depending on the circumstances surrounding your arrest, you could be facing misdemeanor charges or even felony charges, as well as a wide range of penalties.

 It's possible you may face civil forfeitures (a loss of property).
-In other cases, you may be charged with a crime carrying fines and possible prison time.
+In other cases, you may be charged with a crime, carrying fines, and possible prison time.

-Included in this article are a number of possible penalties for driving on a suspended license in Wisconsin.
+Here are a number of possible penalties for driving on a suspended license in Wisconsin.

 Reasons for a Suspended License in WI